 Pamplona is the capital of the province of Navarra and one of the most beautiful and dynamic cities in Spain.
 Located in the foothills of the Pyrenees, its strategic location on the route between France and Spain has made it the backdrop to many sweeping historical events starting from Roman times, when it is traditionally said to have been founded by the Roman general Pompeius in 75 BC.
 The high, imposing defensive walls around the Old Town speak of its past as a military stronghold.
+Pamplona is on the Camino de Santiago Frances pathway.
 Modern Pamplona is a thriving cultural hub with hundreds of restaurants and bars serving up delicious pintxos (Basque tapas) and award-winning Navarran wines.
 Winding through its narrow medieval streets while enjoying the buzzing atmosphere, the warm and friendly Pamplonicans, and world-class local cuisine, is pure magic.

 Famed for the yearly festival of the Running of the Bulls, Pamplona has so much more to offer with its lush parks by the Arga River, stunning medieval architecture, museums, cathedral and lively year-round nightlife.